 This page raises a few points you may wish to consider in your design, but firstly, let's expel a few myths about wildlife and bee friendly gardening generally.

 I will now expand on these points below.

 otherwise you may find yourself going to the pointless expense and effort of

 changing it later.

-children who run around in open toed sandals in summer time, you may think twice about a flowering lawn that attracts bees, as tiny toes could accidentally get stung.
+If, for example, you have young children who run around in open toed sandals in summer time, you may think twice about a flowering lawn that attracts bees, as tiny toes could accidentally get stung.

 If your garden is sufficiently large to enable you to dedicate a separate area to a flowering lawn, then obviously, that’s a different matter.

-Also, it's no use creating a garden you and your family cannot enjoy, and there is no need to do so.
+Also, it's no use creating a garden you and your family cannot enjoy, and there is no need to do so!

 A personal experience....

 Years ago, I tried to convert our small back garden into a mini-meadow.